kingsloi/kingsleyandqueensley.com/readme.md

 [![Build Status](https://travis-ci.org/kingsloi/kingsleyandqueensley.com.svg?branch=master)](https://travis-ci.org/kingsloi/kingsleyandqueensley.com)

 I got married earlier this year and wanted to automate as much as I could.
 The wife and I were dreading the invitations and then keeping track of who was/wasn't coming.
-I bought a template (forgot which, todo: add link), customised it.
+I bought a template ([Union - Wedding Template](https://themeforest.net/item/union-wedding-template-with-page-builder/10450812)), customised it.
 I wasn't happy with the amount of JS in it, so I integrated Vue 2.0 for the frontend, and Laravel's Lumen for a backend API.
 It's a bit overkill, but tried to keep it as simple as possible, rather than as fast as possible.

 ![](screenshot.png)